menu

 • Follow the steps included in your short-term agenda

 Getting started is usually the hardest part of any project.
 There’s nothing strange about this – you’re facing the unknown.
-That’s why you need a detailed division of responsibilities and a short-term agenda so that you always know who is who in the decision-making process and what to do next.
+That’s why you need a detailed division of responsibilities and a short-term agenda to always know who is in the decision-making process and what to do next.

 Getting rid of obstacles is also easier when you have a long-term strategy to guide you through your Agile transformation.
 However, you may notice that your big plan might need some improvements at some point during the process – that’s totally normal.
 Flexibility and adjusting to the current situation is what being Agile is all about.